-Is there something that ordinary users need?
+Is it something that regular users need?
 Probably not, at least not yet.
-But it has become popular because of its applicability in many of these specific situations and because many have begun to have an interest in anonymity "just because".
+But it has become popular because of its applicability in many of these specific situations and because many have begun to take an interest in anonymity “just because”.

 What Tor can not be used for?

-Tor is practical, but it's far from perfect and you can not believe you're completely anonymous just because you use Tor.
-Among other things, the NSA can see if you are a Tor user and it makes them more likely to keep an eye on you by nature.
+Tor is convenient, but it's far from perfect and you must not think that you are completely anonymous just because you use Tor.
+Among other things, the NSA can see if you are a Tor user and that naturally makes them more likely to keep an eye on you.
 With enough work, they and other authorities can often find out who you are.